madison-web-solutions/js-date-format/README.md

 Takes a javascript Date object and turns it into a string in the supplied format.

-If you use `dateToLocalFormat`, the output will be in your local timezone, if you use `dateToUtcFormat` the output will will be in the UTC timezone.
+If you use `dateToLocalFormat`, the output will be in your local timezone, if you use `dateToUtcFormat` the output will be in the UTC timezone.

 ```js
 import { dateToUtcFormat, dateToLocalFormat } from 'date-format-ms';